mattbrailsford/umbraco-fluidity/docs/_pages/04-reference-01-known-issues.md

 #### Tags

 Whilst we have support for persisting the tags value, we don't currently have the ability to write these tags to the `cmsTags` DB table.
-Unfortunately this is all handled internall via a `tagsRepository` which is internal and so we currently can't save to it like core does.
+Unfortunately this is all handled internally via a `tagsRepository` which is internal and so we currently can't save to it like core does.